We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Not disclosed

-Truist offers home equity lines of credit with three repayment options: interest-only, fixed and variable-rate repayments with zero-cost closing options.
+Truist offers home equity lines of credit with three repayment options: interest-only, fixed and variable-rate repayments, all with zero-cost closing options.
 The minimum amount you can request for HELOCs is $5,000.
+Fixed-rate HELOCs may be subject to a $15 set-up fee.
+On the other hand, Truist’s variable-rate lines of credit have a 10-year draw period and a 20-year repayment period.

 Eligibility requirements

-• Property type - single family, primary residence, second home or condominium occupied by the owner
+• Property type - Single-family, primary residence, second home or condominium occupied by the owner

-• Credit score - not disclosed
+• Credit score - Not disclosed

-• Amount of equity available - not disclosed
+• Amount of equity available - Not disclosed

-• Regional availability - Available in Alabama, Arkansas, California, Florida, Georgia, Tennessee, South Carolina, Virginia, Maryland, Washington DC, West Virginia, Indiana, Kentucky, New Jersey, Ohio, Pennsylvania, North Carolina and Texas.
+• Regional availability - Available in Alabama, Arkansas, California, Florida, Georgia, Tennessee, South Carolina, Virginia, Maryland, Mississippi, Washington DC, West Virginia, Indiana, Kentucky, New Jersey, Ohio, Pennsylvania, North Carolina and Texas.

 Read Truist Home Equity Review